 31.12.2018 31.12.2017

 Reconciliation of Contract Balances

-Opening balance of contractual obligation -
+Opening balance of contractual obligation - -

-Deferred income (ADF) 527.174
+Deferred income (ADF) 696.178

-Closing balance of contractual obligation 527.174 -
+Closing balance of contractual obligation 696.178

-a) On 23 March 2017 a contract was entered into with Hellenic Duty Free Shops S.A. member of "DUFRI AG".
+- a) On 23 March 2017 a contract was entered into with Hellenic Duty Free Shops S.A. member of "DUFRI AG".
 Under that contract, Hellenic Duty Free Shops S.A. has the exclusive right to open stores selling certain types of duty free and duty paid products.
 Hellenic Duty Free Shops S.A. pays a monthly variable fee which is a percentage of sales.
 In addition, Hellenic Duty Free Shops S.A. made an advance payment of €25.000.000 to the Company against the future concession fee.
-In 2018 an amount of €80.000 was offset (2017: €80.000).
-The amount to be offset during 2019 is €100.000 and the amount to be offset in the remaining 11 years is €24.740.000.
-The above amounts have been included under deferred income in the table above.
+In 2018 an amount of €3.000.000 was offset (2017: €1.500.000).
+The amount to be offset during 2019 is €3.200.000 and the amount to be offset in the remaining 11 years is €17.300.000.
+The above amounts have been included under deferred income in the table above. - b) Liabilities related to the Concession Agreement include the present value of well identified/determined future liabilities under the Concession Agreement. - c) Payable guarantees represent cash guarantees received by the Company from counterparties to whom the right to use the airport facilities has been granted against the timely payment of their financial liabilities under the concession agreements signed.
+Cash guarantees are adjusted each year based on latest available estimates of the sales the concession beneficiaries are expected to record in the following year.